anbox-cloud/discourse-docs/ref/addons.md

 <a name='hooks'></a>
 ## Hooks
 An addon is a collection of hooks that are invoked at different points in time in the life cycle of a container.
-Please refer to [Hooks](TBD) for more details about the usage of hooks in an addon.
+See [Hooks](tbd) for more details about the usage of hooks in an addon.